-I don’t ever remember getting to do really creative things with books as a middle school student, so I did a whole lot of fake reading.
-I would sit at my desk during silent reading time and look like I was completely absorbed in a book, but I can’t tell you how many of my library books went completely unread past chapter 1, better yet, page 1.
+I never had the opportunity to do creative book projects as a middle school student, so I did a whole lot of fake reading.
+I would sit at my desk during silent reading time and look like I was completely absorbed in a book, but I can’t tell you how many of my library books went completely unread past chapter 1, or, better yet, page 1.
 While I could read, it wasn’t something I enjoyed or felt compelled to do.

-We never participated in whole class read alouds, reading books with small groups, or books in every nook and cranny decorating my classroom.
+We also never did any whole-class read-alouds, literature circles, or student-selected reading.
 Perhaps all of those things took place and existed when I was in middle school, but I can’t remember them.
-I do remember getting to perform a reader’s theater of Alice in Wonderland where I got to be Alice, however.
+I do remember getting to perform a reader’s theater of Alice in Wonderland, where I got to be Alice, however.
 Fourth grade, Mrs. Cavanaugh!
 I adored her!

-As a reformed “book-unfinisher” I want my students to have a completely different experience with books.
+As a reformed “book unfinisher,” I want my students to have a completely different experience with books.
 I want them to look forward to their trips to the library each week so they can find that “just right” or “best fit book.”
-I want them to feel excited about the books they get to share and read in literature circles, and for whole class read alouds.
-I want them snagging that eye-catching book off of the book shelf or ledge and finding a comfy spot on the carpet to read it ASAP.
+I want them to feel excited about the books they get to share and read in literature circles, and for our class read alouds.
+I want them to grab that eye-catching book off the shelf and find a comfy spot on the carpet to read it ASAP.
 And most importantly, I want them to feel a sense of joy, pride, and accomplishment when they navigate a text independently from cover to cover.

-A way I have found success with my students is through different end of book activities and projects.
-I want to give my students the opportunity to share and reflect on their reading, while giving them a purpose, if picking up a book and simply reading for pleasure is also not their forte’.
+One way I have found success with my students is to offer a wide array of different book projects.
+I want to give my students the opportunity to share and reflect on their reading while giving them a purpose.

 Three reasons your students won’t hate book projects: